SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: The SelfCF Framework

-Our framework~(shown in Fig.~\ref{fig:selfcf} ) partially inherits the Siamese network architecture of S{ IM}S{ IAM}, as shown in Fig.~\ref{fig:siam_net}.
-In our framework, S{ ELF}CF, the goal is to learn informative representations of users and items based on positive user-item interactions only.
+Our framework~(shown in Fig.~\ref{fig:selfcf} ) partially inherits the Siamese network architecture of SimSiam, as shown in Fig.~\ref{fig:siam_net}.
+In our framework, SelfCF, the goal is to learn informative representations of users and items based on positive user-item interactions only.
 The latent embeddings of users and items are learnt from the online network.
 Analogous to convolutions~\cite{lecun1989backpropagation}, which is a successful inductive bias via weight-sharing for modeling translation-invariance, the weight-sharing Siamese networks can model invariance with regard to more complicated transformations ($e.g.$, data augmentations)~\cite{chen2021exploring}.
-The online and target networks in S{ ELF}CF use a same copy of the parameters as well as the backbone for modeling representation invariance.
+The online and target networks in SelfCF use a same copy of the parameters as well as the backbone for modeling representation invariance.
 In addition, we drop the momentum encoder as used in BYOL and BUIR.
 As a result, with the same input, the online and target networks will generate the same output which makes the loss totally vanished.
 We will discuss how to tackle this issue in the following section.

 When considering data augmentations of input in CF, it is not a trivial task to distort the positive samples.
 In vision domain, where SSL is popularly applied, images can be easily distorted under a wide range of transformations.
 However, positive user-item pairs are difficult to be distorted while preserving their representation invariance.
 We use the following embedding perturbation techniques to achieve the same effect.
 For reasons of clarity, we denote bold value $\textbf{E}$ as the embedding matrix of users and items within a batch, and differentiate the embedding matrix of users with $\textbf{E}_u$, vice visa.
 The value $e$ in lowercase denotes the embedding of a user or item, specified as $e_u$ or $e_i$.